cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 *   Community communication channels
     *   [https://www.keycloak.org/community](https://www.keycloak.org/community)
 *   Dedicated security issue reporting process [https://www.keycloak.org/security.html](https://www.keycloak.org/security.html)
 *   Cloud Native ecosystem standardized on OAuth 2.0/OpenID Connect and JWT tokens.
 There is no other standard currently being utilized for those use cases.
-OpenID Connect Authorization Service is a critical component of any deployment in Cloud Native space.
+OpenID Connect Authorization Service is a critical component of any deployment in the Cloud Native space.
-    *   Kubernetes embraces it for API Server security and calls out Keycloak (among other options) in documentation.
+    *   Kubernetes embraces Keycloak for API Server security and calls out Keycloak (among other options) in it's documentation.
     *   Istio Service Mesh embraces OpenID Connect for end user authentication.
-In Keycloak community survey over 60% of claimed deployments were done in Cloud related environments (Kubernetes, OpenShift, Public Cloud, Containers) vs only around 30% were traditional ZIP distribution with JVM.
+In Keycloak's community survey, over 60% of claimed deployments were done in Cloud related environments (Kubernetes, OpenShift, Public Cloud, Containers) vs only around 30% were traditional ZIP distribution with JVM.
-    *   Contributions which are done also indicate it
+    *   Existing contributions to the project indicate this
         *   Keycloak GateKeeper which is a proxy generic OpenID Connect adapter implemented in GoLang has been created mainly to be deployed in a sidecar on Kubernetes.

 ##